chronicweirdo/blog/_posts/2015.06/2015-06-25-Building-a-folder-scanner.md

 title:  'Building a folder scanner'
 date:   2015-06-25 14:00:00
 tags: ['java', 'nio']
-excerpt: Continuous scan of a folder on disk using the Java 7 watch service.
 ---
 I'll build a simple folder scanner using the Java 7 watch service.
 I want this service to constantly watch a folder for changes (in a separate thread) and, as soon as some change is detected to identify the type of change and notify a database about that change.
 The types of changes I'll be watching for are file and folder creation, modification and deletion.